 Trade Without Any Fees With Robinhood’s Blockchain-Based App

-They have had an experience of being in the finance sector for a couple of years and that had helped them realized how capital markets were not letting people be a part of them.
-One of the primary reasons being the $10 trade commission.
+They have had an experience being in the finance sector for a couple of years and that had helped them realize how capital markets were not letting people be a part of them.
+One of the primary reasons is the $10 trade commission.
 “Having worked in finance for a few years, we had the realization that capital markets were ones that were not letting a lot of people be a part of them, and the $10 trade commission.

 “We had this crazy idea: If we make it free and make it easy to use on mobile phones, we would see a new generation of customers”, Bhatt said.

 But Silicon Valley did not seem to adapt to this new concept so soon.
 They pitched the idea to various capitalists in Silicon Valley only to hear that the idea was crazy from them.
 They claimed that the youth would never invest in it.
 They even mentioned that to work this so-called crazy idea out one must start by having enough amount of money.

 Without even a broker-dealer license even the idea of testing the product, thus proving it to the investors was out of the question for Robinhood.
 Well, today Robinhood has 5 million users trading stocks, options, ETFs, and Bitcoin all through the mobile app.
 So it is safe to say that innovative and unique ideas still have a place in this world.